 I know, I know, it is sacrilege for me to call for the removal of Milwaukee’s newest favorite son.
 But the numbers don’t lie.
 Since the start of May, Aguilar has outperformed Thames by a significant margin.
 To show you this, I will present you with their statistics since May 1st.

 First, let’s start on offense.
 To begin, we will look at each player’s Weighted Runs Created Plus (wRC+), a rate statistic that attempts to credit hitters with the true value of each offensive outcome.
-Park factors (e.g. the thin air of Coors Field) and the current run environment are considered, and the “average” player is scaled to be equal to “100”.
+Park factors (e.g. the thin air of Coors Field) and the current run environment (did I hear juiced baseballs?) are considered, and the “average” player is scaled to be equal to “100”.
 Each subsequent point above or below 100 is a percentage point above or below average, so if a hitter has a wRC+ of 125, they have been 25% more productive of a hitter than the league average.
 This statistic will allow us to fairly evaluate Thames’ and Aguilar’s offensive contributions since the beginning of May.

 First, while Thames has been 21% better than the league average against righties since May according to his wRC+, Aguilar has dwarfed that (36% better than league average), throwing away suggestions of a platoon where Aguilar faces lefties and Thames faces righties.
 Thames could certainly be justified as being in the line-up against a righty, but why do that when you have a player in Aguilar that could be 15% more effective?
 Ideally, the Brewers could fit both in the line-up against righties, but Thames’ and Aguilar’s lack of positional versatility prevents that from happening.
-Thames has at times played some left field, but his defensive performance has graded out extremely poorly there, which takes away from the positive effect of having his bat in the line-up against a righty.
+Thames has at times played some left field, but his defensive performance in the outfield has graded extremely poorly, which takes away from the positive effect of having his bat in the line-up against a righty.

 Finally, their individual defensive contributions provide the icing on the cake for Aguilar’s case.
 Two common sabermetrics used to evaluate defense are Defensive Runs Saved (DRS) and Ultimate Zone Rating (UZR).
 Aguilar trumps Thames in both categories.
 While the differences are not drastic (Aguilar has a DRS of 1 while Thames measures in at -2), those slight disparities could mean a play here or there that decides a win or a loss.
 I would much rather have the player on the field that gives me the best chance of winning, which offensively and defensively looks to be Aguilar.